 Having a tough car for work is essential.
 Thanks to Ford the Mustang is one of those cars.
 With strong running gear, an asset platform able to return over 200,000 miles of hard day to day use, getting over 32mpg on the motorway (UK imperial gallons), makes it a reasonable car to run over longer distances.

 When you’ve had 2 door muscle cars since the mid 1980s and still want to drive one in 2022, the choice is somewhat limited for something at a reasonable price.
 My first was a 1974 Camaro with the 5.7 engine, then I got a Mercury Merkur 2.3 turbo which was fun.
 Then in 2005 I bagged a Mustang Bullitt 2001 model, which I really liked driving.
+Been there, done that got the Tshirt.

 Basic S197 Mustangs however like the 2005-2009 GT S197s are plentiful and pretty cheap if you look hard enough you’ll find a gem like the GT/CS.
 My one had so many after-market mods, that would have cost more than the for-sale value of the car, it was a bargain from day 1.
 So check the mods and grab a bargain.
 How does it drive?
 It drives great, this GT/CS has a great street presence, the mods really help the sound and power delivery.
 In an ideal world I would own either; a Boss 302, Shelby GT500, Bullitt 2019 or a 1970 Camaro Gen II Z28 Manual.
 But I’m not that rich so this S197 build will do for my needs.